CyCraft/magnetar/README.md

 # Magnetar 🌟

-A framework-agnostic syncing solution that auto-connects any DB/API with your local data store and has optimistic-UI built in.
+A framework-agnostic syncing solution that auto-connects any DB/API with your local cache data store and has optimistic-UI built in.

 ```sh
 npm i magnetar